OpenNavigationSurface/BAG/docs/policies/AI.md

 # Extractive Contributions

-The reason for our "human-in-the-loop" contribution policy is that processing patches, PRs, QEPs, comments, issues, security alerts to BAG is not free -- it takes maintainer time and energy to review those contributions.
+The reason for our "human-in-the-loop" contribution policy is that processing patches, PRs, comments, issues, security alerts to BAG is not free -- it takes maintainer time and energy to review those contributions.
 Sending the unreviewed output of an LLM to open source project maintainers *extracts* work from them in the form of design and code review, so we call this kind of